koayon/latex_template/README.md

 This repository contains a LaTeX template for empirical machine learning papers.
 It's set up so that you can focus on writing the content of your paper, rather than worrying about formatting and provides some opinionated advice for how to structure and conceptualise your paper.

+This template should help you effectively and efficiently achieve narrative structure, clarity and coherence.
+Ideally you'd also like your paper to be beautiful, creative, empirically/theoretically groundbreaking and containing elegant rhetorical flourishes.
+We will not necessarily help with those last points and occasionally for very creative works, you might want to break some of the guidelines we suggest.
+Being mentored by a great researcher is probably the best way to learn how to write beautiful papers.

 I very much recommend watching [this video](https://www.youtube.com/watch?v=qNlwVGxkG7Q) before you start writing your paper and [this video](https://www.youtube.com/watch?v=a1zDuOPkMSw&pp=ygUVeW91IGFuZCB5b3VyIHJlc2VhcmNo) before you choose your research topic.
 I love [this video](https://www.youtube.com/watch?v=vtIzMaLkCaM&pp=ygUTd3JpdGluZyBlZmZlY3RpdmVseQ%3D%3D) for general writing advice.
+You should also try and read (and review) as many papers in your subfield as is helpful to get a sense of what works and what doesn't.

 I recommend using git as source control and GitHub's UI for managing section updates in the initial stages of your project when you're drafting sections.
 Once you're in the final edit, Overleaf is a great tool for collaborative editing and sharing with co-authors.